 The average resting heart rate in teenagers, adults and seniors is usually between 60 and 100 beats per minute.
 For infants, however, 140 beats per minute are considered normal.
 Toddlers usually have heart rates between 100 and 120 beats per minute.
 This elevated resting heart rate decreases with the age of the child.

-Tip: Download the blood pressure app Cora Health to track your heart rate and improve your heart health through a healthy lifestyle.
+Tip: Download the Cora Health app to track your heart rate and improve your heart health through a healthy lifestyle.

 How to read your heart rate